eduncan911/dos/printers/qidi_plus4/README.md

 I also have an 8mm carbon-fiber bed that I had to change the sensor type.
 I only note as it is disabled, along with the QidiBox1 if you do not have one.
 But if you do, you would want to copy and rename that one.

+## Credits

+None of this would be possible without the great contributions from the Qidi Community.
+Their work made for a very capable printer.